gifnksm/cli-xtask/README.md

 <!-- cargo-rdme start -->

-A number of utility functions and command line interfaces for [cargo-xtask] workflows.
+A collection of utility functions and command line interfaces for [cargo-xtask].

 This crate provides the following utilities: